USEPA/camd-eia-crosswalk/README.md

 ### What is the temporal resolution of each data set?

 CAMD collects hourly emissions and operation data at the combustion unit (e.g., boiler) level.
 Power plants submit these data to EPA every calendar quarter.
 Generally, EIA provides monthly and annual data at the power plant and/or generating unit levels.

+> Update (v0.3): NEEDS contains data used for modeling future power sector outcomes in the [Integrated Planning Model (IPM)](https://www.epa.gov/power-sector-modeling).
+FRS IDs are assigned to facilities that are a part of at least one of several national and state information/data/regulatory programs.
+FRS IDs associated with EGUs are unlikely to change, as their underlying Plant IDs are unlikely to change.
+New or retired EGUs would be added or removed from the FRS in accordance with updates to the CAMD or EIA databases.

 ### What is the lowest level of spatial aggregation for each data set?